Frequently Asked Questions

 Contact Our Las Vegas Social Worker License Defense Lawyer Now

 If you’re facing negative accusations that could threaten your professional social worker license in Nevada, the Spartacus Law Firm can help.
 Our experienced Las Vegas social worker license defense lawyer can defend your license, reputation, and financial future.
 We’ll work to disprove the allegations against you and may even be able to get your case dismissed entirely.
 Don’t let the years of hard work and money you’ve invested in your profession go to waste.
-Contact our office today for a free consultation and to learn more about how we can help.
+Contact our office today for a consultation and to learn more about how we can help.